 Regarding vaccine dose timing, the 2nd dose antigens have a probability of binding to any antibody titer remaining from the dose 1 immune response, preventing the antigen from interacting with B / T cells which is necessary to improve binding affinity (immunity).
 An appropriate delay allows antibody response to wane from it’s peak and enables a higher probability of B / T / antigen re-activation and further SHM responses within germinal centers.
 Existing B / T mem, antibodies, etc. remain protective during the period between doses.

-Finally, regarding re-infections, unless someone has a lot of IgA, IgG and T killer present, a re-exposure that is successful at entering some cells will technically result in a re-infection.
-But the adaptive immune arsenal that is remaining will provide “protective immunity” and rapidly halt the re-infection which will often be short lived and most likely asymptomatic or result in minor symptoms, depending on the armies on each side, so to speak.
-Since virus specific B / T mem already exist during a reinfection, the process of secreting a new population of antibodies is very fast.
-Since IgA is in the mucosal areas, saliva, gut, etc., having lots of IgA, and T killers, can result in a level of “sterilizing immunity”, such that any viral load has no ability to create an infection substantial enough to result in any significant viral replication.
+It can also be shown from general immunological principles that a level of sterilizing immunity generally arises when IgA, CD8+ T cytotoxic “killer” cells, and IgG are present (see: ref1, ref2, ref3, ref4, and above/below).
+Regarding re-infections, if IgA/IgG antibody titer and T killer cell population has diminished after a primary encounter many months / years ago, a re-exposure that is successful at entering some cells will technically result in a re-infection.
+But the adaptive immune arsenal that is remaining will provide “protective immunity” and rapidly halt the re-infection which will often be short lived and most likely asymptomatic or result in minor symptoms; and shedding is often minimal to none; all of this depending on the armies on each side, so to speak.
+Since virus specific B / T mem already exist during a reinfection, the process of rebuilding a new population of plasma cells and antibodies is very fast (hours).
+If a primary immune response has occurred within the last several months (from vaccination or natural infection recovery), it is likely that plasma, IgA, IgG, and Tc will be present in quantities that provide instantaneous protection.
+Since IgA is typically found in the mucosal areas, saliva, gut, etc., having lots of IgA, and T killers, can result in a level of “sterilizing immunity”, such that any viral load has no ability to create an infection substantial enough to result in any significant viral replication / shedding.
 Being continually re-exposed can keep IgA and T killers nicely populated so that the individual kills the virus rapidly and provides little threat to others (how smart is that?).
 In fact, they potentially become better than a “surface” as viruses can remain viable on some surfaces like stainless steel, glass, and plastic for quite a long time but the IgA would neutralize them by binding to the epitope and blocking / preventing operation of the spike protein in it’s attempt to bind to a cell, so even if they somehow sneezed or breathed the encountered virus back out, if it was in the nose long enough to encounter IgA and become neutralized, it would leave neutralized.
+An individual with strong IgA / mucousal antibody presence not only doesn’t replicate virus, but can act as an “air filter” that removes and/or inactivates virus that is present in the environment, similarly to a dog instinctively (or perhaps knowingly) licking wounds.
+Also see Biochemical Composition of Human Saliva in Relation To Other Mucosal Fluids (1995).
+Is it possible that a dog’s instinct is keener than that of some COVID-19 policy makers?

 “Each B cell produces a single species of antibody, each with a unique antigen–binding site.
 When a naïve or memory B cell is activated by antigen (with the aid of a helper T cell), it proliferates and differentiates into an antibody-secreting effector cell.
 Such cells make and secrete large amounts of soluble (rather than membrane-bound) antibody, which has the same unique antigen-binding site as the cell-surface antibody that served earlier as the antigen receptor (Figure 24-17).
 Effector B cells can begin secreting antibody while they are still small lymphocytes, but the end stage of their maturation pathway is a large plasma cell (see Figure 24-7B), which continuously secretes antibodies at the astonishing rate of about 2000 molecules per second.
 Plasma cells seem to have committed so much of their protein-synthesizing machinery to making antibody that they are incapable of further growth and division.
 Although many die after several days, some survive in the bone marrow for months or years and continue to secrete antibodies into the blood.”

 How many different clone types are created in response to the virus or vaccines based on the spike?
 “A single antigen can be thought of as a sequence of multiple overlapping epitopes.
 Many unique B cell clones may be able to bind to the individual epitopes.
 This imparts even greater multiplicity to the overall response”.
 One study, looking only at the just the RBD portion of the spike found “the isolation and characterization of 206 RBD-specific monoclonal antibodies derived from single B cells from 8 individuals infected with SARS-CoV-2“.
-So there are a tremendous number more they probably didn’t find and even more across the entire spike.
+So there are probably many more they didn’t isolate and a large number of additional monoclones that bind to the numerous epitopes along the entire spike.
 Also see “Mining the Antibody Repertoire for Solutions to SARS-CoV-2“.

 “Transition of B cells to plasma cells is associated with loss of BCR expression.
 In the absence of opposing BCR signaling, FcγRIIb engagement by IgG immune complexes leads to plasma cell apoptosis; this negative feedback mechanism regulates plasma cell survival to prevent uncontrolled IgG production.“